Rozen-Lab/cosmicsig/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed some long running examples.
+* Fixed the URL in README.

 ## Test environments
 * Local Windows 10 install: R 4.1.2